tridentity/800-63A-ImplGuide/5_Validation.md

 **Figure 1:** Evidence Validation Process

+Answering the questions starting from the top left of the diagram, the validation process can yield the level of strength for any given type of evidence that can be used by the agency.
+The following table provides examples for each level of evidence strength.

 | **Strength** | **Example** | **Justification** |  **Notes** |
 | --- | --- | --- | --- |
 | US Passport - unexpired | Superior | - Issuing source confirmed claimed identity by following written procedures<br/> - Issuing source visually identified applicant<br/> - Issuing process ensured it was delivered into possession of the person<br/> - Contains at least one reference number<br/> - Full name<br/> - Contains photograph<br/> - Contains<br/> - biometric template (?)<br/> - Includes digital information<br/> - Includes physical security features<br/> - Unexpired |  |